-The plans are coming together for a repeat organ battle performance with a twist in Selby Abbey on September 3 2021 .
+The time is nearly there for a repeat organ battle performance at Selby Abbey on September 2nd 2022 .

-Internationally renowned organists Martin Baker and John Scott Whiteley will be taking turns on the Abbeys magnificent Hill organ, recently restored by Principal Pipe Organs, and the digital Regent Classic Skinner style instrument that will play through the speaker system permanently installed in the triforium.
+Internationally renowned organists Martin Baker and John Scott Whiteley will be taking turns on the Abbeys magnificent Hill organ, recently restored by Principal Pipe Organs, and the digital Regent Classic that was used in Canterbury Cathedral between 2018 and 2020 that will play through the speaker system permanently installed in the Selby triforium.

 Martin recently retired from Westminster Cathedral came to the BBC proms rescue last week when he stepped in at short notice to fill the place booked with Olivier Latry.